 Getting Started With Passiv

-The goal is to automate the tedious aspects of managing a portfolio, such as the rebalancing calculations, trades and investing new cash contributions or dividends as they come into your account.
-Of course, things get even more tedious if you’re managing your entire household’s investments.
+The goal is to automate the tedious aspects of managing a portfolio, such as doing the rebalancing calculations, making trades, and investing deposits or dividends as they come into your account.
+These tasks get especially monotonous if you’re managing your entire household’s investments.

-Step 3: Sit back and let Passiv do the rest.
+Step 4.
+Sit back and let Passiv do the rest.

 Once you’ve set your target allocations, Passiv will calculate the accuracy for each account and tell you whether any trades are needed to bring your account back into alignment with your target.
 For updated information, just click the Refresh button.

 By default, Passiv is set to only calculate Buy trades.
 This means that when you have new cash in your account, it will indicate which assets in your portfolio are currently underweight, and how many units you should buy to bring your portfolio back to its target allocation.